 In addition to the tactical play, I also designed a comprehensive strategic option, taking inspiration from Apple’s “add-on” (shown below).

 I was keen to run a usability study on both designs to capture qualitative feedback.
 I was met with some resistance from stakeholders, who wanted to release the tactical design immediately with a pilot group and monitor the results.
 I was able to explain that the study would compliment the release, and that we should do both.
 I facilitated and analysed the usability study in our lab with customers, and recruited a number of stakeholders to observe and take notes.
 Insights from the research informed further design iterations.

 Ultimately, the short-term tactical play was given priority.
 It could be rolled out and potentially scaled within a couple of months, whereas the strategic play would require a year (or more) to release.
 Disappointing as it was at the time, I could understand the rationale.
 It’s important to be pragmatic about design.
 What we need to watch out for is when a business consistently chooses tactical design plays over strategic, leading to a degraded overall experience.
 We can’t win every time, but we absolutely need to win sometimes.

 Outcomes + Value Delivered

+The tactical design was released to a small pilot in market for monitoring.
+I worked closely with our customer service team to monitor feedback.
 Strategic product adoption doubled and the new design was scaled to 100% of users.